IndexZer0/eloquent-filtering/README.md

 class DuplicateFiltersException
 // When you have registered a custom filter that has the same type as another filter.

+class InvalidFiltersPayloadException extends InvalidArgumentException
+// When filters are passed to ::filter() that are not list arrays.

+class InvalidModelFqcnException extends InvalidArgumentException
+// When an invalid model string is passed to `Filter::morphType()` or `Filter::morphRelation()->includeRelationFields()`.

+class UnsupportedModifierException extends InvalidArgumentException
+// When an invalid modifier it passed to ->withModifiers().

 class RequiredFilterException extends ValidationException
 // When required filter(s) were not applied.
 ```